Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Self-consistent tomography in the GPT framework

 \subsection{Description of the experiment}

 To illustrate the GPT tomography scheme, we perform an experiment on the polarization degree of freedom of single photons.
-Pairs of photons are created via spontaneous parametric down-conversion, and the detection of one of these photons, called the herald, indicates the presence of the other, called the signal.
+Pairs of photons are created via spontaneous parametric down-conversion, and the detection of one of these photons, called the herald, indicates the successful preparation of the other, called the signal.
 We manipulate the polarization of the signal photons with a quarter- and half- waveplate before they are coupled into a single-mode fibre; each preparation is labelled by the angles of these two waveplates.

-Upon emerging from the fibre, photons encounter the measurement stage of the experiment, which consists of a quarter- and half-waveplate followed by a polarizing beam splitter with single-photon detectors at each of its output ports.
+Upon emerging from the fibre, the signal photons encounter the measurement stage of the experiment, which consists of a quarter- and half-waveplate followed by a polarizing beam splitter with single-photon detectors at each of its output ports.
 Each measurement is labelled by the angles of the two waveplates preceding the beam splitter.

-The frequency of the $a=0$ outcome is defined as the ratio of the number of signal photon detections in the $a=0$ output port to the total number of heralded detections.
+The frequency of the $0$ outcome is defined as the ratio of the number of heralded signal photon detections in the $0$ output port to the total number of heralded detections.
 We ignore experimental trials in which either the herald or the signal photon is lost by post-selecting on coincident detections, so that our measurements are only performed on normalized states.
+This is akin to making a {\em fair-sampling assumption}, that is, we assume that the statistics of the detected photons are representative of the statistics we would have measured if our experiment had perfect efficiency.
+Post-selecting on coincident detections has the additional benefit of allowing us to filter out background counts that are caused by, for example, stray room light or ``dark'' counts from our detectors.

 We choose $m=100$ waveplate settings for the preparations, and $n=100$ waveplate settings for the settings, corresponding to $mn= 10^4$ experimental configurations in all, one for each pairing.

 We choose $m=n$ so that the GPT state space and the GPT effect space are equally well characterized.
 We detect coincidences at a rate of $\sim2250$ counts/second, and count coincidences for each preparation-measurement pair for a total of eight seconds, allowing us to achieve a standard deviation on each data point below the $1\%$ level.
 Because of the additional time it takes to mechanically rotate the preparation and measurement waveplates, it takes approximately 84 hours to acquire data for $10^4$ preparation-measurement pairs.